Trust Administration For Morris County, New Jersey: What You Need To Know

 Helping Those Involved Understand Their Rights And Responsibilities

 Trust administration differs in important respects from probate and estate administration supervised by a court.
 Trustees have considerable discretion in how they manage trust assets and account to beneficiaries.

 Usually having so much discretion works well.
 But sometimes trustees engage in self-dealing, fraud or other conduct that is contrary to the interests of the beneficiaries.
 In formal terms, those types of conduct are considered a breach of fiduciary duty.
 Such a breach can give rise to actions to remove a trustee or to reclaim misappropriated funds.

-Whether you are a beneficiary, a trustee or another interested party, our attorneys can help you understand your legal rights and responsibilities.
-This includes being aware of how New Jersey’s adoption of the Uniform Trust Code (UTC) in 2016 affects trustees’ duties to keep beneficiaries informed about what is going on with the trust.
+Whether you are a beneficiary, a trustee or another interested party, attorney J. Jeffrey Press can help you understand your legal rights and responsibilities, such as the responsibility under the Uniform Trust Code that requires trustees to keep beneficiaries informed about what is going on with the trust.

-Call today to arrange a confidential consultation about your unique circumstances.
-Or, if you prefer, complete the brief online form.
+Call 973-323-2654 today to set up a confidential consultation to talk about your circumstances.
+Or, if you prefer, complete a brief online form.